leonawicz/trekfont/cran-comments.md

 ## This is an update release.

-* Fixed URL in Readme and resubmitted.
+* Maintainer email address update.